solidify/ContinousDelivery-DeepDive/Exercises/lab-02-rm.md

 7. Verify that the application has been deployed to the Test environment and is working as expected.
    You can do this by browsing to *https://quizboxtest$(teamId).azurewebsites.net/*

-8. Approve the release by clickin the Approve link at the top of the summary page
+8. Approve the release by clicking the *Approve* link at the top of the summary page

     ![](./images/lab2/createrelease7.png)